ricktu288/ray-optics/CONTRIBUTING.md

 9. Commit your changes (several times maybe), push to your fork, and create a pull request.

-## Contributing an example
+## Contributing items to the Gallery

 **Method 1: By e-mail**

 1. Save you work as a `.json` file using the "Save" button.
 If your work contains text labels, the text should be in English.
 If your work contains a background image (which can be loaded with "Open"), it should be in a separate file.
 2. Send the files to yttu@duck.com.
-Include the name of the example and your name to  be appear on the [list of contributors](https://github.com/ricktu288/ray-optics/wiki/About).
+Include the name of your work and your name to be appear on the [list of contributors](https://ricktu288.github.io/ray-optics/about).

 **Method 2: Via GitHub**

 1. Fork this repo and clone locally.
 If you have forked previously, sync to get the latest changes.

-2. Add the example file in `samples/`, with the name being the name of the example.
-Currently, the "text" tool does not support locales, so if the example contains texts, they should be in English.
+2. Add the JSON file in `gallery/` (follow the naming convention there).
+Currently, the "text" tool does not support locales, so if the work contains texts, they should be in English.

-3. If the work contains a background image, put it also in `samples/`, and edit the `.json` file to include <code>backgroundImage": "<var>IMAGE_FILENAME</var>"</code>.
+3. If the work contains a background image, put it also in `gallery/`, and edit the `.json` file to include <code>backgroundImage": "<var>IMAGE_FILENAME</var>"</code>.

-4. _(optional)_ Modify the number of samples in `sampleList` of `simulator/js/ToolBarViewModel.js`.

-5. _(optional)_ Add the locale key <code>sample<var>N</var></code> into `simulator/locales/en.js` with the name of the example.
-Run `node sync.js` to sync to other locales.
-Translate the name to other locales if you speak that language (follow the translation guidelines).

-6. _(optional)_ Add the file name of the example to the `samples` array in `simulator/js/index.js`.
+4. _(optional)_ Take a PNG screenshot (with width approximately 2250px).
+It should contain all the tools, texts, and the relavent part of the simulation.
+Save it in `gallery/`, with the file name being the JSON file name with `.json` replaced by `.png`.

+5. _(optional)_ Take a 500x500 PNG screenshot for the thumbnail.
+It does not need to contains everything in the simulation, but should contain at least some essential part.
+Save it in `gallery/`, with the file name being the JSON file name with `.json` replaced by `-thumbnail.png`.

+_Note: On HiDPI screens, please scale the webpage with the browser first such that the pixel of the canvas matches the pixel of the screens, before taking the screenshots._

+5. _(optional)_ Edit `gallery/data.json` with a text editor.
+This file contains the structure of the gallery and the metadata for the items.
+The ID of an item is the JSON file name without the `.json`.
+If you replace an existing items, you can change the title but not the ID, and you should append you name in the list of contributors.

+6. _(optional)_ Run `node generate-gallery.js` in `gallery/`.

 7. Commit your changes, push to your fork, and create a pull request.

 ## Contributing translations

 You can submit a complete or partial translation for a new language, make progress to an incomplete language, or improve translation for an existing language.
 You don't need to understand the code to do the translation.
+Note that the Gallery does not support translation currently.
 1. Download the target locale file:
    - Traditional Chinese (completed): https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/zh_TW.js
    - Simplified Chinese (completed): https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/zh_CN.js